thoughtworksarts/EmoPy/README.md

 Our aim is to make this research available to all as a public, easy-to-use FER toolkit that you can use fairly easily out of the box.
 We are also looking to expand our development community and are open to contributions - you can [contact us](mailto:aperez@thoughtworks.com) to discuss.

-## Datasets

-As of this moment, in order to use this repository you will have to provide your own facial expression image dataset.
-We aim to provide pre-trained prediction models in the near future, but you can try out the system using your own dataset or one of the small datasets we have provided in the [image-data](image-data) subdirectory.

-Predictions ideally perform well on diverse datasets, illumination conditions, and subsets of the standard 7 emotion labels (i.e. happiness, anger, fear, surprise, disgust, sadness, calm/neutral) seen in FER research.
-Some good example public datasets are the [Extended Cohn-Kanade](http://www.consortium.ri.cmu.edu/ckagree/) and [FER+](https://github.com/Microsoft/FERPlus).

 ## Toolkit Overview

 FERPython includes four primary modules that are plugged together to build a trained FER prediction model: